cristego/cristego.github.io/about.md

 .. an avid learner, hungry to learn something new every day.

-.. passioned about photography, design and typography.
+.. passioned about photography, design and technology.

 I live nearby Zurich, Switzerland.